jsommers/cbook/control.rst

     if (<expression>) <statement>    // simple form with no {}'s or else clause

-I **strongly** recommend against using the above form of curly brace-free ``if`` statement.  **Always** use the curly braces, even if you only have a single statement as part of an ``if`` or some other control structure.
+I **strongly** recommend against using the above form of curly brace-free ``if`` statement.  **Always use the curly braces**, even if you only have a single statement as part of an ``if`` or some other control structure.
 Why, you ask, should I type those additional characters?
 See the sidebar on the Apple SSL bug for why.

+.. sidebar:: Why you should always use curly braces, even when they're optional

+   For ``if`` statements and loop constructs that only contain a single line of code in the body, C allows the programmer *not* to include the curly braces.
+Curly braces are only required in the case of multiple statements in the body of one of these constructs.
+Using the curly braces, however, is very strongly recommended.
+Just ask an unfortunate engineering group at Apple who introduced the "goto fail" bug into their SSL (secure sockets layer) library: a bug that affected MacOS X and iOS operating systems quite severely [#f1]_.

+.. index:: curly braces

+.. topic:: Code blocks use curly braces (``{}``)

+    C uses curly braces (``{}``) to group multiple statements together, very much like Java.
+Whitespace is generally insignificant, very much *unlike* Python.
+Not surprisingly, within a code block the statements execute in order.

+    Note that older versions of C (pre-C99) required that all variables be declared at the beginning of a code block.
+Since the C99 standard, however, variables can be declared anywhere, as in Java and C++.

 As in Java, the ``else`` keyword can be used to provide alternative execution for a conditional expression.
 Also similar to Java, multiple ``if`` ... ``else if`` statements can be chained together.